jbfavre/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 ----------------------------------------------

 This rule adds cache control headers to CDN responses based matching the origin path.
-One provides a max age and the other provides a "no-cache" statement to two different file paths. ::
+One provides a max age and the other provides a “no-cache” statement to two different file paths. ::

    cond %{SEND_RESPONSE_HDR_HOOK}